-We all know, by now, that there is more to Greece than islands, sunshine and sand.
+We all know that there is more to Greece than islands, sunshine and sand.
 I didn’t realise quite how much more, until I was invited on a specialised trip by luxury Greece Travel Specialist – Fly Me To The Moon Travel.
 Here, I was invited to experience off season travel in the country – in particular Mount Parnassos in Greece, realising that it’s never really a country that’s off season for tourism.
 Let’s take a look at what awaited me.

 **As always, all thoughts and opinions remain my own, despite any complimentary services received**